695 - Albert Okura

 So for the name,

-they came up with Juan Pollo, which Albert thought sounded noble when spoken.
+they came up with Juan Poyo, which Albert thought sounded noble when spoken.

 Changs.

-Yeah, it's yes, except this is John Chicken.
+Yeah, it's yes, except this is this is John Chicken.
+So, but noble sounding.

 How are you?